Amir7739/stock-analytics-frontend/README.md

 ---

-## 📁 Step 1: Clone or Download the Frontend Code
+## 📁 Steps: Clone or Download the Frontend Code

 If not already done: